-Jordan is a constitutional monarchy.
-Although there are democratic elections, in reality the king holds all power.
-The king appoints and fires governments as he sees fit, and the parliament is weak.
-This is due to a number of reasons.
-For one, Jordan does not have a culture of political parties.
-They were forbidden until 1990, and even with attempts to liberalize and democratize the system, the laws only allow a limited role of political parties.
+Jordan does not have a long culture of political parties.
+They were forbidden until 1990, and even with attempts to liberalize and democratize the system, the law only allows political parties to play a limited role.
 This affects their ability to influence politics, but also their ability to develop programmes and connect to the Jordanian people.
-Both the government and the population are used to direct dealings between the tribes (or other interest groups) and the king or government.
+Both the government and the population are used to direct dealings between the tribes (or other interest groups) and King Abdullah II or the Government.

 The outbreak of the civil war in neighboring Syria has also had a profound impact on Jordan.
-As of the summer of 2015, Jordan has received over 620,000 Syrian refugees, which has negatively affected Jordan’s fragile economy and society.
-The country already faces problems, such as the bad state of the economy, water scarcity, and unemployment.
-This is a potentially dangerous and destabilizing situation.
+As of the summer of 2015, Jordan has received over 620,000 Syrian refugees, which has negatively affected the country’s fragile economy and society.
+Jordan already faces problems, such as the bad state of the economy, water scarcity, and unemployment.
+This, alongside the influx of refugees, is a potentially dangerous and destabilizing situation.

 NIMD in Jordan